NinChe999/davi/privacy-policy.md

 # Davi — Privacy Policy

-**Effective date: [Effective date]**
+**Effective date: July 23, 2026**

 Davi ("Davi", "we", "us") helps you track environmental conditions and how you feel to find your personal triggers.
 This policy explains what we collect, why, and your choices.
-Questions: **hello@davi.app**.
+Questions: **contactdavisupport@gmail.com**.

 ## What we collect
 - **Account:** your email address (for sign-in) and a password, handled by our auth provider — we never see your raw password.